 Matt Barnard is a poet and short story writer.
 He has won and been placed in competitions including The Poetry Society’s Hamish Canham Prize, the Bridport Prize, the Ink Tears short story competition and the Bristol Short Story Prize.
-His debut poetry pamphlet The Bends was published by Eyewear and his first full collection, Anatomy of a Whale, will be published by The Onslaught Press in March.
+His debut poetry pamphlet The Bends was published by Eyewear and his first full collection, Anatomy of a Whale, is published by The Onslaught Press.
 He is currently being mentored by poet, novelist and critic Ian Gregson as part of the Cinnamon Press mentoring scheme.
 Matt also runs British Life in Poetry, which aims to promote poetry in Britain by posting a weekly poem by a contemporary author writing in English.